florisboard/florisboard.org/docs/site/src/jsMain/resources/markdown/themes/Assets.md

 ---

 FlorisBoard supports custom fonts and images in themes.
-However before they can be used in the theme extension they need to be added as assets to the extension.
+However, before they can be used in the theme extension they need to be added as assets to the extension.

 ## Managing archive files